-Vizio is one TV manufacturer likely to feature as you surf the web or amble down your local shopping aisle.
-Vizio TVs are some of the biggest-sellers worldwide, especially in the US, and regularly mixes it with heavy-hitters such as Panasonic, Samsung, Sony and LG, thanks to their combination of extensive features married to attractive pricing.
+If you're looking for a cheap 4K TV, you're likely to come across Vizio during your search.
+Its TVs are some of the biggest-sellers worldwide, especially in the US, and the brand regularly mixes with heavy-hitters such as Panasonic, Samsung, Sony and LG, thanks to its combination of extensive features and attractive pricing.

 Vizio D-Series (available in 43, 55, 60, 65 and 70in)

-If you’re budget-conscious and looking for a 4K TV – but ideally something big enough for the lounge – how’s this for value?
-From Vizio’s most affordable line, the D-series, the 60-inch D60-F3 is a 4K HDR set, currently on sale for $450, down from $698, at Walmart.
-This is a 2018 model so now could be a great time to take the plunge as Vizio's 2019 TV take centre stage.
+If you’re budget-conscious and looking for a 4K TV – but ideally something big enough for the living room – how’s this for value?
+From Vizio’s most affordable line, the D-series, the 65-inch D65x-G4 is a 4K HDR set, currently on sale for $480, down from $698, at Walmart.
+This is a 2019 model too, so it's bang up to date.

-The Vizio D-Series has got slightly chunkier feet than Vizio's more expensive models.
-Like all of Vizio's 2018 sets, it’s an LCD model with an LED backlight - there are no OLED models.
-However, a number of desirable features are still included, with voice control, Vizio Smart TV and Chromecast built-in – meaning you can cast content from a compatible smartphone or tablet to the TV.
+It's an LCD model with full array LED backlighting, but the panel works as a whole with no local dimming zones, so contrast is likely to suffer.
+However, a number of desirable features are still included, with voice control from Alexa or Google Assistant, Vizio Smart TV and Chromecast built-in – meaning you can cast content from a compatible smartphone or tablet to the TV.

-Vizio's entry-level 4K TV in a 60-inch size.
-A 2018 model that offers great value for a big screen with features galore.
+Vizio's entry-level 4K TV in a 65-inch size.
+A 2019 model that offers great value for a big screen with features galore.
 View Deal

 Vizio M-Series (available in 55, 65, 70in)